irarainey/vscode-applicationregistrations/README.md

 ![VS Code Sign In](resources/images/sign_in.png)

 The access token used for this extension uses the scope `Directory.AccessAsUser.All`.
-This means that it will use the Azure RBAC directory roles assigned to the authenticated user, and hence requires a role that allows for application management.
+This means that it will use the Azure RBAC directory roles assigned to the authenticated user, and hence requires the user to be assigned a role which allows for application management.
 More details on this scope can be found on this [Microsoft Graph Permission Explorer](https://graphpermissions.merill.net/permission/Directory.AccessAsUser.All).

 ## Eventual Consistency
 Azure Active Directory stores multiple copies of data to handle large read volume and provide high availability.
-When data is created or updated, the change will eventually be applied to all the copies.
+When directory objects are created or updated, changes will eventually be applied to all the copies.
 This means that occasionally after making changes they may not initially be reflected in the application list.
 It can take anything from a few seconds to a few minutes for all copies to be updated, hence the term **Eventual**.

-Microsoft Graph API manages this with the use of an eventual consistency header in API requests.
-Adding this header means the API will only return the results of objects where all copies have been updated.
+Microsoft Graph API (which this extension uses to manage applications registrations) handles this with the use of an eventual consistency header in API requests.
+Adding this header means the API will only return the results of directory objects where all copies have been updated.
 This can sometimes lead to confusing results.

 Furthermore, some [advanced query functionality of Graph API](https://learn.microsoft.com/en-us/graph/aad-advanced-queries?tabs=javascript) such as server-side ordering and filtering only works when explicitly telling the API to use eventual consistency.
-To deliver a better user experience this extension offers the ability to make Graph API calls with or without the eventual consistency header required for advanced queries.
+To deliver a better user experience this extension offers the ability to make Graph API calls with or without the eventual consistency header.
 This can be enabled or disabled in the user settings _(see section below)_.

-As a rule of thumb, if you are working with a small list of applications (fewer than 200 in total) it is recommended to disable the use of the eventual consistency header _(this is the default)_.
+As a rule of thumb, if you are working with a small list of applications (fewer than 200 in total) it is recommended to disable the use of the eventual consistency header _(which is enabled by default)_.
 The application list will then be ordered client-side, although the filter option will be unavailable.

 If you are working with a large list of applications (more than 200 in total) then it is recommended to enable the use of the eventual consistency header.
 This will allow the list of applications to be filtered server-side by Graph API and enforce the application of the filter command before results are returned.